Click here for the Glossary page

 more senior members.
 Click here to see a larger version with names.

-Present research has yet to uncover the date of the building of the Burton Latimer Working Men's Club (sometimes referred to as the Finedon Street Working Men's Club), but the earliest reference we have is in 1898, where the Treasurer is mentioned as being a William Blakesley, together with three Trustees.
-The club was affectionately nicknamed "The Rack"; the origin of this may date back to the 1930s when it entered a period of decline and was referred to as "The Rack and Ruin," but some former members contend that it was named after the rack which was to be found on the ground floor of the Whitney & Westley shoe factory located across the road.
+The club was affectionately nicknamed "The Rack"; the origin of this may date back to the 1930s when profits began to decline and was referred to as "The Rack and Ruin," but some former members contend that it was named after the rack which was to be found on the ground floor of the Whitney & Westley shoe factory located across the road.
 By the 1960s things had picked up considerably; there was a much younger membership, which enjoyed lively entertainment, talent contests and the like.
 Interestingly enough, the club was not CIU affiliated, which meant that prospective members had to be proposed by existing members and then approved by the committee.
-By the late 1990s finances had suffered and the club was taken over for a while by the Wellingborough Working Men's Club, but finally closed in the first decade of the new millenium.
+By the late 1990s finances had suffered and the club was taken over for a while by the Wellingborough Working Men's Club, but finally closed in the first decade of the new millenium and was demolished in 2013 to make way for housing - see photographs at the bottom of this page.

 Games and Teams